RuizL25/RuizL25/README.md

 - 👋 Hi, I’m @RuizL25
-- 👀 I’m interested in programing lenguage like Java, Javascript, c++.
-R
+- 👀 I’m interested in programing lenguage like Java, Javascript, c++. python
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on proyects that my knowledge may help and improve my knowledge with help of the other developers
 - 📫 How to reach me, in ruizluisfernando2502@gmail.com